On the emergence of the Lorentzian metric structure of space-time in general relativity: Recovering the Lorentzian structure

 \section{Recovering the Lorentzian structure}

 As a next and plain technical step, we work out a mathematical model for the continuum of physical events which turns out to be nothing else than a Lorentzian manifold.
-This can be considered as an analogue of the space-time reconstruction carried out e.g. in \cite{ehl-pir-sch} however goes along conceptionally quite different lines.
+This can be considered as an analogue of the geometric substantiation of space-time carried out {\it e.g.} in \cite{ehl-pir-sch} however goes along conceptually quite different lines.